HJ-12

-The Hongjian-12 (红箭-12 (Hóng Jiàn-12, Red Arrow-12)) is a third generation, man-portable, fire-and-forget infrared homing anti-tank missile of China.
+The Hongjian-12 (红箭-12 (Hóng Jiàn-12, Red Arrow-12)) is a third generation, man-portable, fire-and-forget infrared homing Top-attack anti-tank missile of China.
 It was unveiled at the Eurosatory 2014 exhibition.

 History

 The missile was first showcased on the Eurosatory 2014 exhibition.
 Subsequent modifications and improvements were showcased in the following exhibitions.
 At Airshow China 2016, China North Industries Corporation (Norinco) unveiled HJ-12E, the export variant with new control fins and rocket motors.

-On 25 March 2020, Norinco announced its first successful export order to an unknown country.
+On 25 March 2020, Norinco announced its first successful export order to Algeria.

 In July 2021, the HJ-12 was incorporated into People's Liberation Army Ground Force service.
 The PLA service version is likely based on the latest HJ-12E variant.